felixlopz/hubrise-test-task/content/apps/lightspeed-restaurant/en/configuration.md

 ## Save the Configuration

-Once you are happy with the configuration of Lightspeed Restaurant Bridge, click **Save** at the top of the page to go back to the Operations page.
+Once you are happy with the configuration of Lightspeed Restaurant Bridge, click **Save** at the top of the page to go back to the **Latest operatins** page.

 ## Reset the Configuration